WoNoMute/wonomute.github.io/_directory/karolina-jawad.md

 ## Bio

-Karolina Jawad She became involved in WoNoMute (2018-present) through the Music, Communication and Technology Master's programme at NTNU/UiO.
-Currently based in Berlin, Karolina still engages remotely and looks for new opportunities to continue her research alongside her work as an editor.
+Karolina Jawad joined WoNoMute (2018-present) via the Music, Communication and Technology Master's programme at NTNU/UiO.
+Currently based in Berlin, Karolina continues to contribute remotely to making underrepresented biographies in music technology more visible.
+She is interested in exploring musical interfaces for their political and social implications.

 ## Links